 Igor Shesterkin, New York Rangers

 It was obvious that Shesterkin had big skates to fill following Henrik Lundqvist‘s legendary tenure with the Rangers.
 However, he’s come up huge for New York and plays with confidence and collectiveness that makes it hard to believe he’s only 25 years old.
-In 14 games this season, the Russian netminder is 6-7-1 with a .921 save percentage (second among rookies with at least 10GP) and 2.31 GAA.
+In 21 games this season, the Russian netminder is 6-7-1 with a .921 save percentage (third among rookies with at least 10GP) and 2.31 GAA.
+He’s also tied for first with Vanecek for the most games started by a rookie.

 Shesterkin’s play is highlighted by quickness and strong lateral movement, as well as a great glove hand and blocker.
 He’s also excellent with the goalie stick and isn’t afraid to leave the crease and challenge the shooter.
 He’s proven that he’ll be a top starter for years to come and could make enough noise to be considered as the league’s top rookie.